Embotics/Scenarios/Enable-Requesters-to-Choose-Apps-to-Deploy-on-Kubernetes-Cluster/README.md

 ## Prerequisites
 - Commander release 7.0.2 or higher

-Before you begin, you must add a Kubernetes cluster as a cloud account (managed system).
+Before you begin, you must add a Kubernetes cluster as a cloud account (cloud account).
 You can do this in one of two ways:

 - Add an existing Kubernetes cluster as a Commander cloud account.
-See [Adding a Kubernetes managed system](https://docs.embotics.com/commander/adding-kubernetes-managed-systems.htm) a Kubernetes Managed System.
+See [Adding a Kubernetes cloud account](https://docs.embotics.com/commander/adding-kubernetes-managed-systems.htm) a Kubernetes Cloud account.
-- Create a new Kubernetes cluster through Commander and have it automatically added as a Commander managed system.
+- Create a new Kubernetes cluster through Commander and have it automatically added as a Commander cloud account.
 To learn how, see [Workflow Extension Scenarios](https://support.embotics.com/support/solutions/folders/8000085541).

 ## Install the plug-in step package

-This scenario uses the Kubernetes plug-in workflow step package (`wfplugins-k8s.jar`), which provides a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a managed system.
+This scenario uses the Kubernetes plug-in workflow step package (`wfplugins-k8s.jar`), which provides a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a cloud account.
 The completion workflow in this scenario reference this plug-in step.

 Go to [Embotics GitHub / Plug-in Workflow-Steps](https://github.com/Embotics/Plug-in-Workflow-Steps) and clone or download the repository.
 Then in your local version of the repo, browse to the `k8s` directory, which contains the Kubernetes plug-in workflow step package.